 Change their clothes independently

-In addition to that we very aware that accidents can happen and children may need to change their clothes while at school (Don't forget to send extra clothes with your child to school).
-I strongly also recommend that you teach your child how to dress and undress himself independently.
+In addition to that be very aware that accidents can happen and children may need to change their clothes while at school (Don’t forget to send extra clothes with your child to school).
+I strongly also recommend that you teach your child how to dress and undress independently.
 Practice this at home with your child until they are comfortable.
 Buttons, zippers, and laces are harder to do but they will eventually learn that later on as they grow.

 Have their own lunch or go to the cafeteria for lunch independently

 Maybe I was of the perception that they would have their teacher chaperone the lunchtime routine, just like in a daycare setting.
 This was not the case in kindergarten.
 Lunchtime also calls for independence.
-Removing and eating your packed lunch in a set period of time for a break or going to the cafeteria for lunch independently was expected of them.
+Removing and eating their packed lunch in a set period of time for a break or going to the cafeteria for lunch independently was expected of them.
 It was a challenge at first for my son, but thanks to his super helpful classmates, he was able to do this on his own, when he got back to school.

 This is another area that is often overlooked by parents as well.
 I am guilty of that.
 We don’t really think about our child having to independently move to a new environment and becoming comfortable with a sudden change in routine.

-Expect some emotion to happen initially especially in children who may not have been exposed to going to a daycare setting prior to kindergarten.
+Expect some emotion to happen initially, especially in children who may not have been exposed to going to a daycare setting prior to kindergarten.

-The best way if no daycare exposure is to have your child interact more with a group of kids in any setting for example at church, in your community, local mom meeting groups, or local educational programs, etc.
+The best way if no daycare exposure is to have your child interact more with a group of kids in any setting for example at church, in your community, in local mom meeting groups, or in local educational programs, etc.